-Endorsed in the 2018 primary and primary runoff election by Texas Parent PAC, a pro-public education organization that advocates for adequate and equitable funding of public schools, local control, teacher quality, and the prevention of private school vouchers.
+Endorsed in the 2018 general election by Texas Parent PAC, a pro-public education organization that advocates for adequate and equitable funding of public schools, local control, teacher quality, and the prevention of private school vouchers.
+Bell also received the group's endorsement in the 2018 primary and primary runoff election.

 No bills for this candidate.